-Another aspect of the citizenship penalty is in the application of the estate and gift tax regime.
-Indeed, some commentators have argued that the primary reason some wealthy persons renounce U.S. citizenship is to avoid U.S. wealth transfer taxes rather than U.S. income taxes.161
+the estate and gift tax regime.
+Indeed, some commentators have argued that the primary reason some wealthy persons renounce U.S. citizenship is to avoid U.S. wealth transfer taxes rather than U.S. income taxes.
+161

 The U.S. estate and gift tax system distinguishes between U.S. citizens and noncitizens.
-U.S. citizens are subject to the estate tax on the value of their taxable estate at the time of their death, regardless of where the property is located.162 Gifts are subject to gift tax regardless of where the property is located.163 A credit is allowed against the U.S. estate tax for foreign estate or inheritance taxes paid with respect to property located in a foreign country that is included in the U.S. gross estate.164 There is no foreign tax credit in the gift tax regime.
+U.S. citizens are subject to the estate tax on the value of their taxable estate at the time of their death, regardless of where the property is located.
+Gifts are subject to gift tax regardless of where the property is located.
+A credit is allowed against the U.S. estate tax for foreign estate or inheritance taxes paid with respect to property located in a foreign country that is included in the U.S. gross estate.
+There is no foreign tax credit in the gift tax regime.